JRGNaN/DS_portfolio/README.md

 Projects, practices, examples of my passion: Data Science

 ## About
-At next few examples of my work as Data Scientist
+Below some examples of my work during my Master in Data Science at Immune Technology Institue and self-learning projects.
+I hope it could be useful and of your interest.